-If comm is an intracommunicator, MPI\IBCAST starts the broadcast of a message from the process with rank root to all processes of the group, itself included.
+If comm is an intracommunicator, MPI_IBCAST starts the broadcast of a message from the process with rank root to all processes of the group, itself included.
 It is called by all members of the group using the same arguments for comm and root.
-On completion, the content of root's buffer is copied to all other processes.
+After completion, the content of root's buffer has been copied to all other processes.

 If comm is an intercommunicator, then the call involves all processes in the intercommunicator, but with one group (group A) defining the root process.
-All processes in the other group (group B) pass the same value in argument root, which is the rank of the root in group A. The root passes the value MPI\ROOT in root.
-All other processes in group A pass the value MPI\PROC\NULL in root.
+All processes in the other group (group B) pass the same value in argument root, which is the rank of the root in group A. The root passes the value MPI_ROOT in root.
+All other processes in group A pass the value MPI_PROC_NULL in root.
 Data is broadcast from the root to all processes in group B. The buffer arguments of the processes in group B must be consistent with the buffer argument of the root.